tessercat/daoistic-book/daodejing/15/english.md

 Didn't they clean up by calming down, and didn't they hold steady by changing?

-Those of us who preserve their ways don't try to master them.
+Those who preserve their ways
+aren't prefectionists.

-Above all, not mastering them
+Above all, imperfection
-means we can stray from them
+means something can be flawed
-and not have to reinvent them.
+and not have to be rebuilt.